 'Every day I went into work, I was terrified for my healthcare colleagues and my family at home.
 At first, we didn’t know a lot about the virus and our protocols had to be changed daily as we learned more and more.
 Although we had a pandemic plan, we had to start from scratch, because COVID 19 was like nothing we had seen before..."

 I am a former employee of the B.C.
-Ministry of Health and am currently working as an artist on a project called: "B.C.'s Healthcare Heroes."
-I am offering healthcare workers a free copy of a portrait of themselves in exchange for sending me a photo of them working on the job.
+Ministry of Health and working as an artist completing the project called: "B.C.'s Healthcare Heroes."
+I have offered healthcare workers a FREE COPY of a portrait of themselves in exchange for sending me a photo of them working on the job.
 The concept behind the project is to celebrate and honour the sacrifces that our healthcare workers are making during this unprecedented time of the Covid 19 pandemic.

 The last worldwide pandemic was in 1918 and many countries tried to cover it up by placing a media ban on photos and stories about the Spanish flu.
 At the time, leaders did not want to divert attention away from the war efforts.
 Therefore, there are not many photos or stories from that time, so I want to document this important time in history by the people who are giving so much to society today -- our healthcare heroes.
 I am also interviewing each healthcare worker and will write a short story about their experience during the pandemic.

-I have painted 15 portraits of healthcare workers from the Fraser Health Authority, the Vancouver Coastal Health Authority and Island Health Authority.
+It took me a year to complete 20 portraits of healthcare workers from the Fraser Health Authority, the Vancouver Coastal Health Authority and Island Health Authority.
 Last winter in 2020, these portraits hung in Dr. Bonnie Henry's office hallway as part of a tribute to our outstanding Provincial Health Officer.
 As well, I spoke before the International Association of Public Participation and the National Health Engagement Network on how to engage communities through artwork.
 And, the Victoria Hospital Foundation is using one of the images for its Mental Health and Addictions campaign.
 Currently, the show is hanging on the second floor of Saanich Municipal Hall.